avar/linode-etc/linux/README.md

     cp /etc/linux/config .config

-Upgrade the condfig for a new kernel:
+Upgrade the config for a new kernel:

     make oldconfig